greg-raven/Uncommon-Sense/_posts/2010-10-07-importance-of-our-constitution.md

 ---
-title: 'Importance of our Constitution'
+title: "Importance of our Constitution"
 layout: post
 categories:
 - Constitution